illgitthat/kalshi-python-unofficial/README.md

 # kalshi-python-unofficial

 A lightweight Python wrapper for the Kalshi trading API.
+Fairly untested at the moment.

 ## Usage
 ### Setting API Credentials